Representation Recycling for Streaming Video Analysis: Related Work

-Hu et al.~\cite{hu2020temporally} use a set of shallow networks each calculating features of consecutive frames starting from scratch.
+Hu et al.~\cite{hu2020temporally} use a set of shallow networks, each calculating features of consecutive frames starting from scratch.
 Then, these features are aggregated at the current frame with an attention-based module.
-Liu et al.~\cite{liu2020efficient} propose to use an expensive network during training including optical flow and applies knowledge distillation on a student network to benefit from the high capacity of a teacher network while cutting computational costs thanks to a smaller and more efficient student network which the authors use during inference.
+Liu et al.~\cite{liu2020efficient,liu2022efficient} propose to use an expensive network during training and applies knowledge distillation on a student network to cut the test-time compute costs.
+On the other hand, Habibian et al.~\cite{habibian2022delta} use a teacher network on key frames, and through knowledge distillation, guide the student network to learn feature differences that are combined with the key frame features to simulate the teacher on non-key frames.

-In contrast to all these approaches, the proposed StreamDEQ method directly leverages the similarities across video frames, without requiring any ad-hoc video handling strategies, as a way to adapt the implicit layer inference mechanism to efficient streaming video analysis.
+In contrast to all these approaches, the proposed StreamDEQ scheme directly leverages the similarities across video frames, without requiring any ad-hoc video handling strategies, as a way to adapt the implicit layer inference mechanism to efficient streaming video analysis.